survivejs/webpack-book/manuscript/techniques/04_testing.md

 * Sometimes the test setup can be quite involved.
 Tools like Jest remove most of the boilerplate and allow you to develop tests with minimal setup.
 * You can find multiple mocking tools for webpack.
 They allow you to shape test environment.
 Sometimes you can avoid mocking through design, though.

-You learn to deploy applications using webpack in the next chapter.
+You'll learn to deploy applications using webpack in the next chapter.